MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

 :::image type="content" source="media\mrs\DeltaLakeUpgradeWarning.png" alt-text="Screenshot showing the warning when upgrading the delta lake protocol.":::

-Additionally, users should verify that all current and future production tools and processes are compatible with Delta Lake tables using the new protocol version to ensure a seamless transition and prevent any potential disruptions.
+Additionally, users should verify that all current and future production workloads and processes are compatible with Delta Lake tables using the new protocol version to ensure a seamless transition and prevent any potential disruptions.

 ## Versioning